 First, all factors including the characters and actions, are decoupled and randomized in \name.
 Specifically, the examples in \name are not linked to the original storylines; all the characters and the actions are pulled out of the in-game database, randomly assigned at random locations all over the map.
 Hence, it is very unlikely any character-specific actions could be reproduced.

-Second, we have conducted a manual analysis on clothing (which may serve as an indication of social status) vs gender and race.
-As we find it difficult to determine if a specific attire has certain social implications without context (for example, skin-showing attire not be associated with sex workers as it is also common to find people in bikinis at the beach), we thus categorize all clothing into formal, semi-formal and casual.
-We observe that while there is approximately the same number of men and women in formal attire (11\% vs 9\%); more men in casual attires (\eg tank tops, topless) than women (25\% vs 11\%); all races have approximately the same distribution of formal, semi-formal and casual ($\sim 2:5:3$).
-Hence, we find the character appearances mostly (albeit not perfectly) balanced across genders and races.
+Second, we have conducted a manual analysis on skin tone and clothing.
+Our inspection shows the database consists of 40\% with fair to light skin tones, 29\% with light to medium skin tones, 17\% with medium to tan skin tones, 11\% with dark to deep skin tones, and 3\% undetermined.
+As for clothing, we find it difficult to determine if a specific attire has certain social implications without context (for example, skin-showing attire not be associated with sex workers as it is also common to find people in bikinis at the beach), we thus categorize all clothing into formal, semi-formal and casual.
+We observe that while there is approximately the same number of men and women in formal attire (11\% vs 9\%); more men in casual attires (\eg tank tops, topless) than women (25\% vs 11\%); subjects of various skin tone categories have approximately the same distribution of formal, semi-formal and casual ($\sim 2:5:3$).
+Hence, we find the character appearances mostly (albeit not perfectly) balanced across genders and skin tones.